trofi/trofi.github.io.gen/posts/308-a-breakage-example-in-c-variadic-function.md

 What is worse: first seven parameters look totally fine and degradation start only `8th` one.
 Is it a coincidence?
 Some architecture-specific property?
 Or maybe a compiler bug?
 Or maybe you noticed a bug in the original program?
 How would you fix it or work it around?

 ## Argument passing mechanics

-Let's have a look at the generated code and check how parameters are passed across the call boundary.
+Let's look at the generated code and check how parameters are passed across the call boundary.
 I'll use the same `17`-argument example
 above: